 Once complete, you should receive two envelopes from the doctor.
 The first is your personal copy of the exam results and any additional required documentation such as vaccine records.
 The second envelope should contain the same documents, but the envelope will be sealed and marked with the words “DO NOT OPEN, FOR USCIS USE ONLY” or similar words.
 USCIS or U.S. consulate will not accept envelopes with broken seals.

 If you are interviewing for your Green Card at a U.S. consulate you should bring your sealed exam report with you to the interview.
-The medical report is good for six months only.
+The medical report in consular processing is good for six months only.

 If you are adjusting your status in the U.S., once your medical exam is complete, it must be submitted within 60 days and is valid for a two-year period.
 You can either submit it with your adjustment of status application or at your Green Card interview.
 There are advantages and disadvantages to both options.

 5. What if there is a health issue?

 Most applicants don’t have major issues with their medical exam results.
 But if you are found to have a disqualifying condition that can’t be treated, you will be considered inadmissible to the U.S. and will not qualify for a Green Card.
 Any of the following health-related problems will cause your green card application gets denied:

 However, there is a process to request a waiver.
 If you are granted the waiver, you can obtain Green Card even you have such medical problem.
 Unfortunately, it is not easy to have a waiver granted by USCIS.
 As such, if you believe you may have a disqualifying condition, you should consider seeking treatment for it before it is time to have your medical exam.
-Most applicants can avoid issues by anticipating the time and expense involved and obtaining their medical records beforehand.
-If your health-related issue is complex and you are uncertain whether it will jeopardize your green card, you can always consult an experienced immigration attorney to help you figure out.
+If your health-related issue is complex and you are uncertain whether it will jeopardize your Green Card application, you can always consult an experienced immigration attorney to help you figure out.